Thursday, 19 December 2024

 - Modifying company's webpage conent files

-- Might lead to disastrous consequences for a company
+- Disrupting Integrity might lead to disastrous consequences for a company

 Meaning of Availability & Methods for Ensuring Availability: